MehrajRahman/CSE207_project/README.md

 _Below is an example of how you can compile the._

-1. Open cmd in your computer.
+1. Open cmd in your computer. if you are using Windows change the following parts of the code.
+Open makefile.
+On line 7 write this TARGET = $(PROJDIR)/Build/ewu_app.exe
+   Now change the file name of ewu_app to ewu_app.exe from Build directory.

 2. Clone the repo
    ```sh
    git clone https://github.com/MehrajRahman/CSE207_project.git